Talking about Pinterest and sharing my strategies is one of my favorite things to do.

 I won’t just tell you, create better pins and get this ebook and that’s it (but you should totally check out the ebook as it’s full of helpful tips 😉 )

-I also want to give you some tips you can implement to, instantly, improve your pins
+I also want to give you some tips that will help you improve your pins

 - avoid using free photos, instead, take your own photos or invest in stock photos